-Log your LinkedIn post analytics in a spreadsheet so you can do more of what works
+Log your LinkedIn post analytics to help you do more of what works.

 - Free Excel template for recording LinkedIn post stats

 Your LinkedIn post analytics are available for 60 days from creation.